-Kinderpillar has become the first one to introduce STEM- the most advanced practices in early childhood education in India.
-STEM is an acronym used originally by the US government to describe fields of study that helped immigrants get work visas: Science, Technology, Engineering, and Math.
-Today, educators are linking these areas together in what is called STEM curriculum.
+Kinderpillar has become the first one to introduce STEAM- the most advanced practices in early childhood education in India.
+STEAM is an acronym used originally by the US government to describe fields of study that helped immigrants get work visas: Science, Technology, Engineering, Arts and Math.
+Today, educators are linking these areas together in what is called STEAM curriculum.

-When we break down the acronym into its parts; we see that early childhood programs practice STEM activities every day.
+When we break down the acronym into its parts; we see that early childhood programs practice STEAM activities every day.

 Young children are natural scientists, investigators and wonderers.